abderrazzaq-laanaoui/escolis-api-indicateur/README.md

 ## Explore Endpoints with Swagger UI

 After running the project with Docker Compose, you can explore the available API endpoints using Swagger UI.
-Access it at [http://localhost:6868](http://localhost:6868) to interact with and test the API.
+Access it at [http://localhost:6868](http://localhost:6868) for this example to interact with and test the API.

 For more information and detailed documentation, refer to the [openAPI Specifications](https://swagger.io/specification/).